 Updates and announcements

-The M1 Pacific Motorway is a critical link in the National Land Transport Network and is part of the Sydney to Brisbane corridor, which is one of the busiest transport corridors in Australia.
+The M1 Pacific Motorway is an important link for motorists travelling between Sydney to Brisbane, which is one of the busiest transport routes in Australia.

 Key features and benefits

-- Repairing sections of the concrete motorway between the Kariong and Somersby interchanges to facilitate construction of an additional lane
+- widening the motorway between the Kariong and Somersby interchanges to provide three lanes in each direction

-- Widening the motorway between the Kariong and Somersby interchanges to provide three lanes in each direction.
+- repairing and replacing sections of the motorway between Kariong and Somersby interchanges to improve road surfaces

-Roads and Maritime will continue to keep stakeholders and the community informed as the project progresses.
+We will continue to keep stakeholders and the community informed as the project progresses.